 Mobile App Marketing refers to a variety of marketing activities which are leveraged to drive app downloads, engage mobile users and retain those users who have already downloaded an app.

-This article will show what every company or entrepreneur launching an app needs to do at the various stages of developing launching and growing the audience of a mobile app.
+This article will show what every company or entrepreneur launching an app needs to do at the various stages of developing, launching and growing the audience of a mobile app.
 We have divided this article into the chronological phases associated with building and launching an app.
-Each of these mobile app marketing activities can more or less be done sequentially at the following four stage:
+Each of these mobile app marketing activities can more or less be done sequentially at the following four stages:

 - Post launch activities